 Matrix 1.
-Benchmark Scoring matrix for the Ecosystem 1.0 review.
+Benchmark Scoring matrix for the review.
+Each column is a separate certification, standard or rating, and each row is an HRAS KPI and the resultant alignment between the two.
 Aqua cells represent the aquaculture certification, standards and ratings.
-Each column is a separate certification, standard or rating, and each row is an HRAS KPI and the resultant alignment between the two.
-Blue cells represent the fisheries' certification, standards and ratings.
+Blue cells epresent the fisheries' certification, standards and ratings.
 Green cells highlight scores of one in which a HRAS KPI is included in the certification, standard or rating.
-Red cells highlight scores of zero in which a HRAS KPI is not included in the certification, standard or rating.
-Total cores for each certification, standard or rating are given in the final row.
+Amber cells highlight where no data has been found to support a score of 1.
+Red cells highlight where criteria have not been assessed, either because they are not applicable, or because the standard/certification does not mention human rights and/or is not maritime focused.
+Total scores for each certification, standard or rating are given in the final row.
 The certifications, standards and ratings are arranged in the order that they were identified during the review within the respective aquaculture versus fisheries groupings.
-Full details of the data sets held within the matrix will be available on the HRAS website from 1st March 2023.
+Full details of the data sets held within the matrix are available on the HRAS website.